tatanda/tatanda.github.io/_posts/2017-12-01-Linear Regression.md

 where our hypothesis predicted is $h_{(\theta)}(X)  = \theta_0X_0 + \theta_1X_1 + \theta_2X_2 + ... + \theta_nX_n$ and $Y$ is our actual.

-The goal of parametric learning is to compute the optimal parameter values that fits the linear relatioinship between $Y$ and $X_i$.
+The goal of parametric learning is to compute the optimal parameter values that fits the linear relationship between $Y$ and $X_i$.

 There are two ways to compute these optimized parameters;
 - Gradient Descent